-- 5.1 Any change to the 2020/21 scheme requires prior consultation with the major preceptor, the GMCA with regard to the provision of Police and Fire services.
+- 5.1 Any change to the 2020/21 scheme requires prior consultation with the Major Preceptor, the GMCA with regard to the Mayoral Police and Crime Commissioner Precept and the Mayoral General Precept (including Fire Services).
 There would also be a requirement to carry out a public consultation. - The Council has notified GMCA of its intention not to amend the CTR scheme in 2020/21.
-Given this intention, there is no requirement for public consultation.
+Given this intention for no change, there is no requirement for public consultation. - A key element of the consultation on the proposed Council Tax Reduction Scheme for 2020/21 was its consideration by the Overview and Scrutiny Performance and Value for Money Select Committee at its meeting of 23 January 2020.
+The Select Committee was content to accept the proposed scheme (unchanged from 2019/20) and commend it to Cabinet without additional comment.